Salzburg Easter Festival: Karajan era

 Wagner was the main focus of “Karajan’s counter-Bayreuth” (Robert C. Bachmann) in the first years of the festival.
 He ended up producing the entire Bayreuth canon, concluding in 1982, with the exception of Tannhäuser, for lack of a tenor he felt suitable for the title role.
 All his studio recordings of Wagner’s operas, except for an earlier recording of Die Meistersinger von Nürnberg, were part of Salzburg productions; he never recorded Tannhäuser in the studio.
 He had initially envisioned that when the inaugural Ring was completed, subsequent editions would enable him to perform two entire cycles, or one cycle and another opera for two or three evenings, with a few concerts in complement.
 In the event, it became customary to simply perform one opera at every edition.
 Apart from Wagner’s, these were from the core of Karajan’s lyric repertoire, especially by Giuseppe Verdi and Giacomo Puccini, with a few revivals; however, operas by Wolfgang Amadeus Mozart and Richard Strauss remained reserved to the summer festival.
 The orchestra and choral concerts featured works Karajan frequently conducted in Berlin or on tour, most by Ludwig van Beethoven, Johannes Brahms, Anton Bruckner, Mozart, and Strauss; this made it possible to minimize on-site rehearsals, and the concerts were sometimes preceded by a studio recording, as for the opera.

 Karajan’s stagings favoured a romantic, naturalistic, illustrative style, which stood in contrast with the new interpretations and social criticism brought about in Bayreuth by Wieland Wagner until his death in 1966, and by the guest directors thereafter invited by his brother Wolfgang Wagner as part of the “Bayreuth workshop”.

 In 1973, Salzburg Whitsun Concerts (now the Salzburg Whitsun Festival) were created by Karajan over Pentecost weekend, intended for people who could not obtain tickets for the Easter Festival.
 At the time, these were a short cycle of three concerts.
-They were take over by the organization behind the summer festival in 1998.
+They were taken over by the organization behind the summer festival in 1998.

 Karajan, who was enthusiastic about new recording technologies and had started to film opera in studio, formed the design to produce his Salzburg Ring.
 The orchestral parts for Das Rheingold were recorded during the 1973 festival on the occasion of a revival of the 1968 stage production, but the shooting sessions could take place only five years later in a Munich studio, with a partly different cast.
 (Singers lip synced.)
 The project proved too costly to continue.